-It’s illegal to participate in a STOLI agreement, which amounts to gambling on someone’s life expectancy and usually requires concealing information from an insurance provider.
+It’s illegal to participate in a STOLI or IOLI agreement, which amounts to gambling on someone’s life expectancy and usually requires concealing information from an insurance provider.
 Though legal cases against stranger-originated policies go back for decades, the practice hasn’t completely disappeared.

 Here’s what you need to know about STOLI and the legal ways to include a third party in your insurance agreements.

 An individual or an investor not associated with the insured owns and pays the premiums for STOLI and IOLI.

 The insured usually agrees to a stranger-owned policy in exchange for compensation.

 Stranger-owned life insurance is illegal because the purchaser of the policy has no insurable interest in the insured.

 You can take a policy out on a loved one if their death would impact you financially.

 In a stranger-owned or investor-owned life insurance arrangement, a third party buys a life insurance policy on someone, usually a senior in whom they have no insurable interest, and pays the premiums.

 These third parties usually target seniors who are healthy enough to outlive their policy’s contestability period — making it less likely an insurance company would investigate their death claim — and collect the insurance payout after that person passes away.